-Lesson 17: Creating an iPad Publication
+Lesson 16: Creating an iPad Publication

-Lesson 15 of Adobe InDesign CC Classroom in a Book explains how to use InDesign to build and export documents in EPUB format for display on a variety of different electronic readers, including the Kindle Fire and the Barnes and Noble Nook.
+In the previous lesson (Lesson 15) students learn how to use InDesign to build and export documents in EPUB format for display on a variety of different electronic readers, including the Kindle Fire and the Barnes and Noble Nook.
 The Apple iPad provides another option for delivering digital publications, and it offers multimedia and interactive capabilities beyond what are currently possible with EPUBs, including panoramic graphics, pan and zoom graphics, web content, movies, and slideshows.

 In this lesson, students create a "local" folio file that can be previewed onscreen using the free Adobe Content Viewer application.
-The lesson covers two important features: Alternate Layouts and Liquid Layout Rules.
+The lesson covers two important InDesign features: Alternate Layouts and Liquid Layout Rules.
 Both of these features allow designers to use the same content across two or more different-sized layouts within a single InDesign file and help streamline the process of simultaneously designing for multiple devices or different screen dimensions.
 When you're designing a publications for an iPad, the Alternate Layout and Liquid Layout Rules features simplify the process of creating both vertical and horizontal versions of every page.